Meet the Professors

 Read more about Professor Brown

-Education: Juris Doctorate from the Franklin Pierce - University of New Hampshire School of Law, Bachelor of Arts from Hartwick College
+Education: Juris Doctor from the Franklin Pierce - University of New Hampshire School of Law, Bachelor of Arts from Hartwick College

 Professional Experience: Professor Brown is the Executive Director of Disability Services & Legal Center.
 Professor Brown, an attorney, has been employed by DSLC since 1997, serving as Legal Director for the agency, and additionally managing Empire Law School's Disability Law Clinic.
 Prior to joining DSLC, Professor Brown was employed by the Massachusetts Office on Disability in Boston, MA and the Disability Rights Center, Inc. in Concord, NH.